Ishmaelites: Islamic narrative

 According to the Quran, "Allah has gifted all of Ishmael, Alyasa, Yunus and Lut a favor above the nations.
 With some of their forefathers and their offspring and their brethren, We chose them and guided them unto a straight path".
 (Quran 6:86).
 Ibrahim and Hajar bore the prophetic child, who was named Ishmael by Allah through one of his angels.
 God ordered Ibrahim to bring Ishmael and Hajar to present-day Mecca.
 He prayed for them after leaving them, saying: "O our Lord!
 I have made some of my offspring to dwell in an uncultivatable valley by Your Sacred House (the Kaaba in Mecca) in order, O our Lord, that they may perform As-Ṣalāt.
 So fill some hearts among men with love towards them, and (O Allah) provide them with fruits so that they may give thanks."

 Ishmael and Hagar were very thirsty, and Hagar ran between the hills of Safa and Marwa in search of water for her son.
 After her seventh run between the hills, an angel appeared before her.
 He helped them, saying that God heard Ishmael's cry and would provide them with water; Hajar stopped the water with stones.
 Muhammad said, "May Allah forgive Hajar if she doesn't stop the water, there was a great water fountain."
 A group of people passed by, and saw the well and Hajar and Ishmael sitting there.
 They asked Hagar for some of the water from the well; she agreed, and an Arab tribe began there.
 Ishmael grew up there and learned Arabic from the tribe while waiting for his father.
 When Ibrahim arrived in Marwa, he learned that his son was alive.
 When young Ishmael saw his father, he ran to him and they embraced.

-God decided to test Ibrahim again, and he dreamed two nights in a row of sacrificing Ishmael.
-Ibrahim blindfolded himself, because he could not bear to see his son suffer.
-When he was about to wield the knife, a voice ordered him to sacrifice a goat instead of his son.
-God then ordered Ibrahim to rebuild the mosque for Ishmael's tribe which had been constructed by Adam, the first Islamic prophet, and Ibrahim and Ishmael began building the Kaaba.
+Allah (God) decided to test Ibrahim again, and he dreamed two nights in a row of sacrificing Ishmael.
+Ibrahim blindfolded himself, because he could not bear to see his son suffer, then he placed the knife on Ishmael neck and wield the knife, when he opened his blindfold he found Ishmael standing next to him and instead of Ishmael there was a lamb.
+Ibrahim knew it was a test from Allah and then he received a command from Allah to rebuild the mosque for Ishmael's tribe which had been constructed by Adam, the first Islamic prophet, and Ibrahim and Ishmael began building the Kaaba.
 Ibrahim built the mosque, and Ishmael provided the stones, When the walls were built and the roof was almost complete, Ibrahim stood on the miraculous small stone to finish the roof.